iKineticate/AHK-ChangeIcon/README-en_US.md

 ## Other Function

-1.Add shortcuts from (Desktop or Start Menu or Other Folder) to the list，and change their icons on the home page
+1.Manage shortcuts to the desktop, Start menu or other folders, such as changing icons, restoring default icons, renaming, etc.

-2.Add shortcuts to applications such as UWP/APP to the the desktop
+2.Manually add shortcuts to desktop for apps like UWP and WSA

 3.Backup shortcuts from the list to a desktop folder